fatbobman/MCP-Markdown-RAG/README.md

 ### Step 2: Configure Your Host App

-Configure your MCP host application (e.g., Windsurf, Claude.app) to use the server.
+Configure your MCP host application (e.g., Cursor, Claude Desktop, Windsurf) to use the server.
 Add the following to your settings file:

+**基础配置：**
 ```json
 {
   "mcpServers": {